 After giving so many workshops and classes and since I’m always painting along with my students, I have very many 16 x 20 in paintings.
 We never repeat any single painting, so to speak to keep the inspiration flowing and our artistic juices fresh.

-I have paintings which I haven’t seen for a while; these are large watercolors which took me a few months to paint a few years ago.
-I couldn’t frame all very large painting, therefore, nobody gets to see them because watercolor is sensitive without glass.
+I have paintings which even I haven’t seen for a while; these are large watercolors which took me up to half a year to paint.
+I couldn’t frame all very large paintings, therefore, nobody gets to see them because watercolor is sensitive without glass.
 Full size watercolors are not included in sales, but everything else is.
 I need to make space and invest in new paints and canvasses, as well as watercolor and pastel paper.
 As you know, good paper is expensive, but it’s worth it.
 Those of you who paint probably have experienced that difference between good and bad watercolor paper is insane.
 It’s possible to say right away on what paper some painting has been painted.
 Paint and water sit and float on the top of a cheap paper and they never act as on thick and multi-layer paper.
 That explains why some watercolor just do not look right.

 A few small studies in watercolor